-The financial markets have changed a lot in recent months, which means many people could be seeking a bit of security when it comes to their cash.
+Looking for a bit of extra security when it comes to your cash, but don't want a long-term commitment?
 That's where a short-term bond could come in.
 This kind of account can give decent returns without asking you to lock your money away for too long, offering security without too much commitment, the ideal combination given that it's difficult to know what's coming next.

-Short-term bonds can also be perfect if you're planning a big purchase in the next year or so and want the best returns possible, and are even more appropriate if you think rates could rise in the next few years and are reluctant to lock your money away for too long.
-We don't want to get ahead of ourselves, but the last couple of weeks has seen a definite improvement in the savings sector, too, driven by challenger banks, who have been boosting rates across the market.
+Short-term bonds can be perfect if you're planning a big purchase in the next year or so and want the best returns possible, and are even more appropriate if you think rates could rise in the next few years and are reluctant to tie up your money for too long.
+Fixed bond rates have been edging up in recent weeks, too, and given that our latest research shows that 18-month bonds actually pay more than their two-year counterparts, a short-term deal could prove even more beneficial.

 So, to get you started, here are the top six short-term bonds currently on the market, all of which have terms of between 12 and 18 months:

-BLME has done it again with a second account making the charts, this time the 12-month version of the Premier Deposit Account, which comfortably secures a top-three place.
-This Sharia'a compliant account pays an expected profit rate of 1.45% AER on a minimum investment of £25,000, with all other features mirroring those of its 18-month counterpart.
+BLME has done it again with a second bond making the charts, this time the 12-month version of the Premier Deposit Account.
+This Sharia'a compliant account pays an expected profit rate of 1.50% AER on a minimum investment of £25,000, with all other features mirroring those of its 18-month counterpart.

-Ikano Bank secures a top-five spot with this 12-month bond, which pays 1.40% from a minimum investment of £1,000.
-It permits further additions for a limited period, but once deposited those funds can't be withdrawn until the full 12-month term is up, a common occurrence in this sector.
+Securing a top-five spot is this 12-month deal from Ikano Bank, which pays 1.45% from a minimum investment of £1,000.
+It permits further additions for a limited period, but once deposited those funds can't be withdrawn until the full 12-month term is up, as is common in this sector.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.